Hhmi How We Get Our Skin Color

 Why do people of different ancestries have different skin colors?

 Skin color reflects adaptations to local UV radiation levels.
-Populations near the equator typically have darker skin due to higher UV exposure, while those in higher latitudes often have lighter skin to allow vitamin D synthesis.
+Populations near the equator typically have darker skin due to higher UV exposure, while those in higher latitudes often have lighter skin to enable vitamin D synthesis.
 These traits emerged independently in different populations through similar evolutionary pressures.

 Do skin color genes affect other traits?